smsummers1/e15/vhours/README.md

 11. Create the View
 12. Run the app

+# ERRORS
-Some of the errors that may come up when you run your app and their solutions are below.
+## Some of the errors that may come up when you run your app and their solutions are below.

 **Error: Permission Denied**